Intel announces 58Gbps FPGA transceiver

 Intel also unveiled a 112G PAM4 high-speed transceiver test chip built on 10nm process technology.

-The chip will be incorporated into Intel’s next-generation FPGA product families, supporting the most demanding bandwidth requirements in the next-generation data centre, enterprise and networking environments.
+The chip will be incorporated into Intel's next-generation FPGA product families, supporting the most demanding bandwidth requirements in the next-generation data center, enterprise and networking environments.